vishnukg/UnitTesting/presso.md

   <br>
   <br>

-  _A unit test is a piece of a code (usually a method) that invokes another piece of code and checks the correctness of some assumptions after- ward.
+  _A unit test is a piece of a code (usually a method) that invokes another piece of code and checks the correctness of some assumptions afterward.
 If the assumptions turn out to be wrong, the unit test has failed.
 A unit is a method or function._
   <br>
   <br>